gclm/securefox/docs/DEVELOPMENT.md

 ## Service Installation

-The `securefox service install` command will:
+The `securefox service enable` command will:
 1. Automatically copy the binary to `/usr/local/bin`
 2. Create launchd plist for auto-start
 3. No need to run `make install` separately!